Home » Walmart Begins Pilot Program With Aira To Help Blind Customers

 “Every year when I want to go Christmas shopping for my husband, I have to ask someone to take me.
 I always felt like I was imposing on my friends or family,” Margeson said.
 “I am really excited to shop for my husband’s Christmas present this year – all by myself – for the very first time.”

-To members of the blind and low vision community, a more accessible Walmart store means new opportunities entirely.
-The professional visual interpreters Aira employs are trained to offer objective feedback, leaving the user completely in control of their own choices.
-Because Aira is offered for free at Walmart, there’s no time limit on users as they ask questions to understand what message might be printed on a birthday card, or if the blue tie they are holding is closer to teal or cerulean.
+The professional visual interpreters Aira employs are trained to offer objective feedback, leaving users in control of their own choices.
+There’s no time limit on users as they ask questions to understand what message might be printed on a birthday card, or if the blue tie they are holding is closer to teal or cerulean.

 “Not having to depend on someone, and take them away from their job duties, or ask a friend or family member, just to do this on my own time and on my own terms – it’s very freeing,” Bacon said.